-Modern commodity computer systems do not trap on loads of pointers to lifetime-ended objects, but some historic implementations may have: Intel 80286 for uses of "far pointers" in protected mode, and, according to Jones [The New C Standard, p467] the 68000.
+Modern commodity computer systems do not trap on loads of pointers to lifetime-ended objects, but some historic implementations may have: Intel 80286 for uses of "far pointers" in protected mode, Intel's iAPX 432, the CDC Cyber 180 (though this is not apparent from extant documentation), and, according to Jones [The New C Standard, p467] the 68000.
 If past implementations have, then there might be reasons for future implementations to do likewise, though this is rather speculative and should be balanced against the present problem of widespread code idioms that rely on the converse.